 - Formality, hierarchy and aloofness are very important in French business culture

-It is estimated that 86% of the population in France speaks French as their primary language.
-German dialects account for 2.1% of the languages spoken in France.
+The BBC estimates that 88 % of France speaks French as a primary language.
+Nearly all of those who speak minority languages also speak French.
+Minority dialects account for 2.1% of the languages spoken in France.
 Arabic is spoken by nearly 2% of inhabitants, followed by Occitan languages (1.3%), Portuguese (1.3%), Italian (1.2%), and Spanish (1.1%).

-According to some digital experts, the internet has broked down social barriers and placed everyone on an equal footing.
-Moreover, especially on Twitter, given that tweets cannot exceed 140 characters and that sentences using “tu” are usually shorter, “tu-forms” seem to be used even more.
+According to some digital experts, the internet has broken down social barriers and placed everyone on a more equal footing.
+Moreover, especially on Twitter, given that tweets cannot exceed 140 characters (now 280) and that sentences using ‘tu’ are usually shorter than sentences using the formal ‘vous’, ‘tu’ forms seem to be used even more.

-France has one of the strictest privacy laws in Europe.
+France has one of the strictest body of privacy laws in Europe.
 In 2010, faced with the rapid growth of social networks and the internet, the French Senate passed a law with the aim to strengthen the privacy of internet users.

 L’exception culturelle (cultural exception) was developed a few decades ago in France and still has broad support across the country.
-The government’s aim is to defend and favour national arts (especially music, films and the internet) to fight against Americanization, considered as a threat to cultural diversity.
+The government’s aim is to defend and favour national arts (especially music, films and the internet) to fight against Americanisation, considered a threat to cultural diversity.

 French family values are extremely important, and each member has well-defined responsibilities and duties.
 The French are private people and tend to behave differently with people who belong to their close circle and those who do not.
 First names are generally only used with close friends and family.